Traffic Alert provided by CCRPC

 Dugway Road is closed near the Huntington Gorge due to a washout last fall.
 The road will be closed until at least the fall, and possibly into the spring of 2021.

-Motorists should be alert for tree and brush chipping and removal and pot hole patching on the interstate and state and local roads.
+Motorists should be alert for intersection mowing, pot hole patching and general maintenance work on the interstate and state and local roads.
 Please slow down in work zones.

 Drivers are asked to please use caution.
 The CCRPC would like to remind all motorists in highway work zones to: